What does it actually mean to 'productize' my expertise?

 Published March 7, 2026

 Productizing expertise is widely misunderstood as meaning 'record a course and sell it on the internet.'
-That definition is both too narrow and increasingly outdated.
-The real definition is simpler: turn your knowledge and judgment into a system, asset, or framework that delivers value without requiring your direct time in every delivery.
-The format — course, guide, directory, tool, framework, template — is secondary.
+That definition is too narrow and increasingly outdated.
+The real definition: turn your knowledge and judgment into a system, asset, or framework that delivers value without requiring your direct time in every delivery.
+The format — course, guide, directory, tool — is secondary.
 The architecture is what matters.

-The distinction that matters is between *production* and *judgment*.
-Production is the work of creating, formatting, and delivering.
-Judgment is the thinking that determines what to create, how to frame it, and what it means for a specific situation.
-AI can now handle most production tasks competently.
-What it cannot replicate is your accumulated judgment — the pattern recognition, the context, the accountability that comes from years of working inside a specific problem.
-Productizing expertise means encoding that judgment into a form that works without you.
+The distinction that matters is between production and judgment.
+Production is creating, formatting, and delivering.
+Judgment is the thinking that determines what to create, how to frame it, and what it means in a specific situation.
+AI can handle most production tasks.
+What it cannot replicate is your accumulated judgment — the pattern recognition and accountability from years inside a specific problem.

-In the AI era, the most effective expert products are text-based, structured, and searchable — not video-based.
-AI systems cannot watch a course.
-They can read, cite, and surface a structured knowledge directory.
-The Playbook is an example of this: it is a productized version of PLB's expertise, organized so that both human clients and AI systems can access it on demand.
-That is what productization looks like in 2026.
+In the AI era, the most effective expert products are text-based, structured, and searchable.
+AI systems cannot watch a course — they read, cite, and surface structured knowledge.
+The Playbook is a productized version of PLB's expertise, organized so both human clients and AI systems can access it on demand.
+That is productization in 2026.

 • Productization means encoding your judgment into a system that works without your direct involvement — not just recording a course.